-During this process, students should be registered for 7994 hours and corresponding regularly with their advisor and committee to make sure they do not proceed off course and violate the terms of the contract of expectations.
+During this process, students should be registered for research hours (GG-track: GIA 7994, or UEDP-track: UAP 7994) and corresponding regularly with their advisor and committee to make sure they do not proceed off course and violate the terms of the contract of expectations.
 Time management and sustained focus are crucial in this phase as well as a lot of patience and perseverance.